 Give the car an initial position by clicking

 rviz and clicking and dragging in the main window.
 Now you can click on the small gray window and use the WASD keys to drive the car around!
 You can set the position at any time to reset the pose.

-The main pane will show a map of the Paul G. Allen Basement at the University of Washington.
-The ligher areas are hallways and rooms the simulated car can drive around.
+The main pane will show a map of an empty square space.
+The ligher areas are the space where the simulated car can drive around.
 The darker areas are walls.

 Clicking and dragging will change the perspective of